MODEL.details

 Control per Minute Opponent Decayed Average Difference

-Head Accuracy Opponent Decayed Average Difference
+Body Accuracy Decayed Average Difference

-Reach Ratio Average Difference
+Control Ratio Decayed Average Difference

 KO per Minute Opponent Decayed Average Difference